 The avocado (Persea gratissima) is originally native to Central America but today is grown widely in tropical and sub-tropical regions.
-It can, however, be grown in UK, but clearly more for interest than for heavy fruit production.
-There are many varieties and hybrids.

 The avocado is a fast-growing plant and will need potting on fairly frequently.
 However if left to its own devices it will quickly grow too tall for most conservatories and so a wise precaution is to dock the top occasionally, as necessary, so that the side shoots are encouraged.
 In this way you will get more of an attractive bushy plant rather than a lanky pole!